christian berstart brut

 Raphaël Lonné

 A mediumistic artist, Raphael Lonné only started to draw in 1950, during a spiritualism session.
-Discovered by Jean Dubuffet a decade later, he is now considered a classic of this very particular category of art brut: spiritual artists.
+Discovered by Jean Dubuffet a decade later, he is now considered a classic of this particular category of art brut: spiritual artists.
 Raphael Lonné has experimented with various techniques, from graphite to ink to watercolor.
 He mainly draws small formats on paper.
-Present in many collections, such as those of the American Folk Art Museum (USA) or the LaM (France), he was part of the travelling exhibition Inner Worlds Outside in 2006, alongside Miro, Kandinsky, and Picabia.
+Present in many collections, such as those of the American Folk Art Museum (USA) or the LaM (France), and Centro de Arte Oliva (Portugal) he was part of the traveling exhibition Inner Worlds Outside in 2006, alongside Miro, Kandinsky, and Picabia.

 More